banks1990/modular-music-visualizer/README.md

 `git clone https://github.com/Tremeschin/modular-music-visualizer`

-#### GitHub repository main page
+#### GitHub / GitLab repository main page

-You might be already here, head to the top page and there is a green button _"⬇️ Code"_ and download as a ZIP.
+You might be already here, head to the top page and there is a (green for GitHub, blue for GitLab) button _"⬇️ Code"_ and download as a ZIP.

 Use a archive manager (something like 7-zip or rar) to extract the contents into a folder you'll be running MMV.